acntech/easycontainers/README.md

 5. [License](#license)

 ## Introduction

 Easycontainers is a Kotlin library that allows you to easily create and manage (generic) containers in Kubernetes and Docker.
+The inspiration for this library came from the [testcontainers](https://www.testcontainers.org/) library, which is a Java library that allows you to easily create and manage containers for testing purposes.
+However, the testcontainers library is not suitable for production use, as it is not possible to create containers in Kubernetes.
+This library aims to provide a similar experience as the testcontainers library, but with the added benefit of being able to create containers in Kubernetes.

 ## Example-applications